Geonkick-Synthesizer/geonkick/README.md

  - Supports only GNU/Linux and LV2 plugin format.
  - Can run properly only at 48000 sample rate.
-It will run also at other sample rates but the sound will seem pitch shift up / down.
+It will run also at other sample rates but the sound will seem pitch shifted up / down.
  - Doesn't support velocity expression for synthesizer parameters (nor for layers), only for total instrument amplitude.
  - The default plugin version (that supports kits) will take per instance about 35 MB from the heap.
 The "Single" version of the plugin will take about 2 MB per plugin instance.
 If only one instrument per track is used, it is recommended to use the "Single" version of the plugin.
- - Doesn't support automation of synthesizer parameters.
+ - Doesn't support automation of parameters.
  - Doesn't support Bézier curves for envelopes.
  - UI can be scaled, but it will be blurred
  - Filters become unstable for some extremal combination of cutoff and